Grundy County is, in some ways, the birthplace of the national Civil RIghts Movement.

 These coke ovens are a reminder that, at one time, coal mining was the biggest business in Grundy County.

-Today, most people who come to Grundy County come there to hike, fish and camp at the South Cumberland Recreation Area.
+Today, many people come to Grundy County to hike, fish and camp at the South Cumberland Recreation Area.

 In fact, one of the best trails in Grundy County happens to start right behind Tracy City Elementary School.
 It takes you to a beautiful waterfall called Sycamore Falls!